grahamshaw1972/a2000Serotina/README.md

 - Supports both Cherry MX and Alps type switches

 - Uses QMK firmware ( with Amiga specific code added )

+- Multiple QMK keymaps supported for regional key variations

+- Plugs directly in to an A2000 or A3000 using the 5 pin Din connector - no USB required

+- Functions as a PC keyboard via USB